 Our contribution to making this happen How we will measure our progress Learning opportunities and activities that provide accurate information to support young people to make safer and informed lifestyle choices. % reduction in the number of repeat presentations to GP's for children/young people (Family Wellbeing Service) Our children and young people experiencing the highest standards of physical, % of pupils reporting they take part in out of class activities and clubs mental and emotional health, with access to universal and specialist healthcare services.
 Children and young people accessing the Healthier Minds Service report improvements in their mental wellbeing.

-SALSUS survey responses

-Priority 6.
-Improve achievement and attainment for all children and young people

-How we will measure our progress % increase in looked after young people gaining achievement awards % of looked after children and young people achieve their expected CfE levels in Literacy and Numeracy, by the end of P1, P4, P7 and S3. % school attendance for looked after children (Primary and Secondary)
+SALSUS survey responses nd attainment for all children and young people How we will measure our progress Our care experienced children and young people enjoying high quality, nurturing learning experiences which support opportunities for personal achievement.
+Nurturing the interest and talent of our children and young people in sports, arts, and leisure.
+Learning experiences which are high quality % increase in looked after young people gaining achievement awards % of looked after children and young people achieve their expected CfE levels in Literacy and Numeracy, by the end of P1, P4, P7 and S3. % school attendance for looked after children (Primary and Secondary)